jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Desktop-Service-Protocol.md

-**These Service Terms are the effective contracts concluded by and between the owners of the JD Cloud website (referred to as “JD Cloud” in the Agreement, website: [www.jdcloud.com](https://www.jdcloud.com/index)) and you on the matters related to the JD WorkSpaces service.
+**These Service Terms are the effective contracts concluded by and between the owners of the JD Cloud website (referred to as "JD Cloud" in the Agreement, website: [www.jdcloud.com](https://www.jdcloud.com/index)) and you on the matters related to the JD WorkSpaces service.
 You accept these Service Terms by sealing, clicking to confirm on the web page or other means, including but not limited to actually using the JD WorkSpaces service of JD Cloud without clicking to confirm, indicating that you have reached an agreement with JD Cloud and agree to accept all agreed contents of these Service Terms.
 If the text sealed by the Parties is inconsistent with the Service Terms confirmed on the web page or clicked to be accepted otherwise, the text sealed by the Parties shall prevail.**